-The Interstate Commission shall promulgate Rules in order to effectively and efficiently achieve the purposes of the Compact including transition rules governing administration of the compact during the period in which it is being considered and enacted by the states;
+(a) The Interstate Commission for Adult Offender Supervision shall promulgate rules in order to effectively and efficiently achieve the purposes of the compact including transition rules governing administration of the compact during the period in which it is being considered and enacted by the states.

-Rulemaking shall occur pursuant to the criteria set forth in this Article and the By-laws and Rules adopted pursuant thereto.
-Such rulemaking shall substantially conform to the principles of the federal Administrative Procedure Act, 5 U.S.C.S. section 551 et seq., and the Federal Advisory Committee Act, 5 U.S.C.S. app.
-2, section 1 et seq., as may be amended (hereinafter "APA").
-All Rules and amendments shall become binding as of the date specified in each Rule or amendment.

-If a majority of the legislatures of the Compacting States rejects a Rule, by enactment of a statute or resolution in the same manner used to adopt the compact, then such Rule shall have no further force and effect in any Compacting State.

-When promulgating a Rule, the Interstate Commission shall:

-- publish the proposed Rule stating with particularity the text of the Rule which is proposed and the reason for the proposed Rule; - allow persons to submit written data, facts, opinions and arguments, which information shall be publicly available; - provide an opportunity for an informal hearing; and - promulgate a final Rule and its effective date, if appropriate, based on the rulemaking record.
-Not later than sixty days after a Rule is promulgated, any interested person may file a petition in the United States District Court for the District of Columbia or in the Federal District Court where the Interstate Commission's principal office is located for judicial review of such Rule.
-If the court finds that the Interstate Commission's action is not supported by substantial evidence, (as defined in the APA), in the rulemaking record, the court shall hold the Rule unlawful and set it aside.
-Subjects to be addressed within 12 months after the first meeting must at a minimum include: - notice to victims and opportunity to be heard; - offender registration and compliance; - violations/returns; - transfer procedures and forms; - eligibility for transfer; - collection of restitution and fees from offenders;
+- (b) (1) Rulemaking shall occur pursuant to the criteria set forth in this article and the bylaws and rules adopted pursuant thereto. - (2) Such rulemaking shall substantially conform to the principles of the Federal Administrative Procedure Act, 5 U.S.C. § 551 et seq., and the Federal Advisory Committee Act, 5 U.S.C. app.
+2, § 1 et seq., as may be amended, hereinafter "APA". - (3) All rules and amendments shall become binding as of the date specified in each rule or amendment. - (c) If a majority of the legislatures of the compacting states rejects a rule, by enactment of a statute or resolution in the same manner used to adopt the compact, then such rule shall have no further force and effect in any compacting state. - (d) When promulgating a rule, the interstate commission shall: - (1) Publish the proposed rule stating with particularity the text of the rule which is proposed and the reason for the proposed rule; - (2) Allow persons to submit written data, facts, opinions, and arguments, which information shall be publicly available; - (3) Provide an opportunity for an informal hearing; and - (4) Promulgate a final rule and its effective date, if appropriate, based on the rulemaking record. - (e) Not later than sixty (60) days after a rule is promulgated, any interested person may file a petition in the United States District Court for the District of Columbia, or in the Federal District Court where the interstate commission's principal office is located for judicial review of such rule.
+If the court finds that the interstate commission's action is not supported by substantial evidence, as defined in the APA, in the rulemaking record, the court shall hold the rule unlawful and set it aside. - (f) Subjects to be addressed within twelve (12) months after the first meeting must at a minimum include: - (1) Notice to victims and opportunity to be heard; - (2) Offender registration and compliance; - (3) Violations or returns; - (4) Transfer procedures and forms; - (5) Eligibility for transfer; - (6) Collection of restitution and fees from offenders; - (7) Data collection and reporting;

-- data collection and reporting; - the level of supervision to be provided by the receiving state; - transition rules governing the operation of the compact and the Interstate Commission during all or part of the period between the effective date of the compact and the date on which the last eligible state adopts the compact; - Mediation, arbitration and dispute resolution.

-The existing rules governing the operation of the previous compact superceded by this Act shall be null and void twelve (12) months after the first meeting of the Interstate Commission created hereunder.

-Upon determination by the Interstate Commission that an emergency exists, it may promulgate an emergency rule which shall become effective immediately upon adoption, provided that the usual rulemaking procedures provided hereunder shall be retroactively applied to said rule as soon as reasonably possible, in no event later than 90 days after the effective date of the rule.
+- (8) The level of supervision to be provided by the receiving state; - (9) Transition rules governing the operation of the compact and the interstate commission during all or part of the period between the effective date of the compact and the date on which the last eligible state adopts the compact; and - (10) Mediation, arbitration, and dispute resolution. - (g) The existing rules governing the operation of the previous compact superceded by this chapter shall be null and void twelve (12) months after the first meeting of the interstate commission created hereunder. - (h) Upon determination by the interstate commission that an emergency exists, it may promulgate an emergency rule which shall become effective immediately upon adoption, provided that the usual rulemaking procedures provided hereunder shall be retroactively applied to said rule as soon as reasonably possible, in no event later than ninety (90) days after the effective date of the rule.

-ARTICLE IX

-OVERSIGHT, ENFORCEMENT, AND DISPUTE RESOLUTION BY THE INTERSTATE COMMISSION

-Section A. Oversight
+12-51-401.
+Oversight.